mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 ## Class: System.Text.Json.ConfigurationJsonConverter`1
-JsonConverter for serializing and deserializing IConfiguration instances.The type of IConfiguration.
+JsonConverter for serializing and deserializing IConfiguration instances.
+The type of IConfiguration.

 ### Methods

 #### Read(System.Text.Json.Utf8JsonReader@,System.Type,System.Text.Json.JsonSerializerOptions)
 Reads the JSON representation of an IConfiguration instance and converts it.

 ##### Parameters
 * *reader:* The reader to read from.